 The University of Twente has been offering the annually training courses on energy management and cleaner production in small and medium scale industries since 1987.

-For 2018 we have substantially revised the delivery of the programme including an element of the teaching through online modules spread over an 5-week period followed by a 2-week residential programme.
+Since 2017 we have substantially revised the delivery of the programme including an element of the teaching through five online modules spread over a 10-week period followed by a 2-week residential programme.

 Online application form: www.utwente.nl/bms/cstm/forms/applicationform_emsi/

 Online tool for Nuffic scholarships is open from 1 February until 15 March 2018.
 If you intend to apply for a NUFFIC scholarship we need to have received your application form by 10 March to ensure we can process it in time.

 Deadline for applications by candidates with own funding is 10 September 2018.